mailcow/mailcow-dockerized-docs/docs/prerequisite-dns.md

 ```

+However, ensure to read documentation from the service you choose, as this process may vary.

 [^1]: A **Fully Qualified Domain Name** (**FQDN**) is the complete (absolute) domain name for a specific computer or host, on the Internet.
 The FQDN consists of at least three parts divided by a dot: the hostname (myhost), the domain name (mydomain) and the top level domain in short **tld** (com).
 In the example of `mx.mailcow.email` the hostname would be `mx`, the domain name 'mailcow' and the tld `email`.